Bronx Fraudulent Conveyance

 Contact Park & Nguyen To Learn More About Fraudulent Transfers

-When you meet with us, we will advise you as to a proper course of action.
+When you meet with us, our Bronx bankruptcy lawyers will advise you as to a proper course of action.
 Our goal will always be to help you find the debt relief solution that meets your personal needs.
 We do not want to risk any chance of your bankruptcy motion being denied or enticing an adversarial act on the part of one of your creditors.